 Guanfacine (By mouth)

-Treats high blood pressure.
-Also treats attention-deficit/hyperactivity disorder (ADHD).
+Treats high blood pressure and attention deficit hyperactivity disorder (ADHD).

 Intuniv, TenexThere may be other brand names for this medicine.